Skip to main content

 But look at what these features actually do.
 Most of them suggest a category for an incoming ticket.
 Some auto-fill a knowledge base article link.
 A few will draft a response template.
 This is autocomplete with better marketing.
 It's a text prediction model bolted onto an existing workflow.

-An autonomous agent is fundamentally different.
+An autonomous engine is fundamentally different.
 It doesn't suggest — it acts.
 It doesn't assist — it executes.
 Here's the distinction in concrete terms:

 A PSA AI feature suggests a canned response.
-An outbound sales agent researches a prospect's company, identifies their likely tech stack, writes a personalized email referencing a specific pain point in their industry, handles the reply when they respond, and books a meeting directly into your calendar.
+An outbound engine researches a prospect's company, identifies their likely tech stack, writes a personalized email referencing a specific pain point in their industry, handles the reply when they respond, and books a meeting directly into your calendar.

 The gap isn't incremental.
 It's structural.
 Autocomplete makes a human 10% faster at the same task.
-An agent eliminates the task entirely.
+An engine eliminates the task entirely.

 The question isn't whether your PSA has AI features.
 It's whether those features actually change your economics — or just make the same workflow slightly more convenient.